OliverJAsh/redux-observable-dynamic-list/article.md

 ## Redux state types

-Each counter will need its own state (a number representing the current value of the couter).
+Each counter will need its own state (a number representing the current value of the counter).

 ```ts
 type CounterState = {